CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_transcriptdiffexpression/pipeline/Results.rst

 =================

 The following presents the results tables for the differential expression (DE) testing for the transcripts.
+Only transcripts which were identified as significantly differentially expressed by greater than 2-fold are shown in the tables below.
+For the full results see the table download links at the bottom of the page

 The results table contains the following columns: